UFC 273 time: When does Chimaev vs Burns start in the UK and US?

 The highly-anticipated welterweight clash precedes two title fights in Jacksonville

-Two title fights will top the card this weekend as UFC 273 takes place at the VyStar Veterans Memorial Arena in Jacksonville, Florida.
+Two title fights will top the card tonight as UFC 273 takes place at the VyStar Veterans Memorial Arena in Jacksonville, Florida.

 In the headline bout, the “Korean Zombie” Chan Sung Jung steps in for Max Holloway to challenge Alexander Volkanovski for the men’s featherweight title, after a rematch between Aljamain Sterling and Petr Yan for the men’s bantamweight belt.